Department: Counseling and Psychological Services (CAPS)

 Experience working in a fast-paced, high-volume clinical setting with clients presenting in acute distress;

-Experience providing clinical consultation with campus and/or key stakeholders;
+Experience providing clinical consultation with campus and/or key stakeholders; and,

 Location: Fairfax, VA